willbprog127/spiritvnc-fltk-no-libssh2/README.md

 __Dependencies__
 > [!NOTE]
 > The current release of FLTK is 1.4.x.
-SpiritVNC-FLTK hasn't been optimized for FLTK 1.4.x yet, so you may see deprecation warnings when building.
-Please file an issue if you get errors due to this.
+The main branch of SpiritVNC-FLTK is being optimized for FLTK 1.4.x.
+There is the `fltk_1.3` branch for those who still are using FLTK 1.3.x.

 You will need both the libraries and development packages of the following:
-- fltk 1.3.4 or newer
+- fltk 1.4.x or newer
 - libvncserver / libvncclient (if separate, you only need libvncclient)
 - pkg-config program must be installed unless you want to specify locations for includes and libs manually in the Makefile
 - An installed SSH client runable with the `ssh` command or similar (adjustable within program settings)
-- GNU make must be installed on OpenIndiana and FreeBSD
+- GNU `make` must be installed on OpenIndiana and FreeBSD

 **macOS**
 > [!NOTE]
-> I no longer have access to a modern Mac so _you_ will have to test any fixes I make.
+> I no longer have access to a modern Mac so please file an issue and I will do the best I can to work with you.
 * Intel - [Homebrew](https://brew.sh/) is the recommended way to install dependencies on macOS Intel.
 * Apple Silicon - I have no access to an Apple Silicon Mac, so your guess is as good as mine _(maybe Homebrew?)_